atlassian-archive/dataschool/dataschool/_chapters/data-governance/source-data-best-practices.md

 ![Organized, short dashboards](https://chartio.com/images/blog/best-practice:-keepshorter-dashboards/best-practice:-keep-shorter-dashboards-0.png)

-## Design first Dashboard Building
+## Design before building

 Another common pitfall is starting a dashboard by exploring data first.
+When you do this you end up with a collection of what you thought were interesting facts while exploring, but that are in daily monitoring probably quite useless.
 We've written a whole other book on this pitfall entitled [How to Design a Dashboard](/how-to-design-a-dashboard/).

 [![How to Design a Dashboard](https://dataschool.com/assets/images/book-covers/how-to-design-a-dashboard.png)](/how-to-design-a-dashboard/)